 She also lends her soprano voice to a short operatic cartoon/film by Sofia Bohdanowicz called The View from Here (Norbert Palej/Liz Rucker), produced by Jumblies Theatre in partnership with Arts4All.
 The film has been shown at several film festivals including The Insomniac Film Festival (Toronto), the Fantastic Fest (US premiere, Austin, Texas), and the Bloody Mary Film Festival (Toronto).

 Vania has been frequently featured as a performer in the annual Asian Heritage Month Concert/Showcase in Toronto (organized by composer Ka Nin Chan).
-She also hosted the event as Master of Ceremonies in 2018 and 2019.
+She also occasionally hosts the event as Master of Ceremonies.

 Vania received her Bachelor of Fine Arts (B.F.A.), with a Specialized Honours in Music, graduating Summa Cuma Laude from York University.
 She was awarded the Fine Arts Convocation Award – the Highest Cumulative GPA in the Fine Arts Faculty.
 She received her Master of Music degree (M.M.) at the Manhattan School of Music in New York City.
-Vania recently completed and successfully defended her doctoral dissertation, and will be graduating this year, 2021, with a Doctor of Philosophy degree (PhD) in Musicology from York University.
+Vania successfully defended her doctoral dissertation in 2020, graduating with a Doctor of Philosophy degree (PhD) in Musicology from York University.

 As a teacher, Vania runs a private voice studio, taking on students at various levels of experience.
 From 2013 – 2019, she was a Teaching Assistant at York University, teaching subjects that include Choir, Music Theory, Music History and Music and Cultures.
 She completed her Teaching Assistants’ Certificate in Teaching (TACT), at the York University Teaching Commons, SEDA – Staff and Education Development (2015).